phoebe1002/Fang-Phoebe-P1/README.md

 # Store App 2.0
 ## Overview
-Can you imagine that you line up for 1 hour to get bubble tea from one of the popular bubble tea shops, like Happy Lemon?
+Can you imagine that you line up for 1 hour to order a bubble tea as the new normal?
 The idea of this *Bubble Tea Store App* is to help people save their time to order Bubble Tea online and help the store manager to manage their operation and provide best service to their customers.

 ## Tech Stack:
 * C#